A248/DazzleConf/CONTRIBUTING.md

 ### A Note on Toolchains

 Running `mvn verify` requires that you have a toolchain for JDK 8 installed.
 Setting up toolchains is not difficult.

-Use this:
+Place this in `~/.m2/toolchains.xml`:

 ```xml
 <?xml version="1.0" encoding="UTF8"?>